 OTA will only ever upgrade the Device OS version; it will not downgrade.
 Device OS is generally backward compatible.
 If you built your user firmware targeting, say, 1.5.2, it would likely run correctly on Device OS 2.1.0.
 However, because of differences between versions, this is not always possible.
 Thus if you are relying on OTA, it is possible that devices from the factory could contain a newer version than you initially developed for.

-particle update command in the Particle CLI is the most common way that end-users upgrade their devices, however there are a number of caveats:
+particle update command in the Particle CLI is the most common way that end-users upgrade their devices.

 It is also possible to use the Particle CLI to manually program the device, which provides the most flexibility at the expense of a more complicated script.
 The recommended flow is: